JexyYTGT/JexyYTGT.github.io/journal/colors.md

 alright so what you see above is the hex code for code.org.

+teacher says this assignment is a 100% so yay.

 these next 2 images were taken from me. first one is a screenshot.

 ![digital picture](1journal.png)
 ![digital picture](2journal.jpg)

-chris says this is a 100% so this a 100% yay. man coding is hard